The NDC Lactation Fellowship: upskilling leaders in lactation medicine

 -

-Thorough understanding of how implementation science applies to the field of clinical breastfeeding support and lactation.
+Thorough understanding of how implementation science applies to the field of lactation medicine.

 Selected references